plan-systems/design-docs/README.md

 Instead of a 2D-constrained and sandboxed web/browser experience, a PLAN user experiences their organization's structure and content spatially — _in real-time_ — through the [Unity](https://unity3d.com) graphics engine as it renders channels of information in virtual space, served by allied "community" nodes.
 These nodes implement PLAN's underlying channel and access control infrastructure and are built on a storage layer abstraction compatible with most [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger) implementations.

 Design goals:
-- Multiplatform — Android, iOS, macOS, Windows, Linux
+- Multiplatform: _Android, iOS, Linux, macOS, Windows_
-- First person, isometric, AR/VR, or 2D user experience
+- User experience is 2D/orthographic, first person, isometric, or AR/VR
 - Peer-to-peer persistent storage abstraction compatible with distributed ledgers
-- Peer-to-peer "cloud" storage abstraction compatible with distributed storage systems.
+- Peer-to-peer "cloud" storage abstraction compatible with distributed storage systems
-- Pluggable content handling and GUI extension
+- Pluggable content handling and rendering via GUI "adapters"
-- “Offline first” to allow work with only part of the network reachable
+- “Offline first” to allow work when only part of the network reachable
 - Access controls for the group as a whole or for individual channels or group members
-- Allow a community to publish and peer-host content from for external public consumption
+- Allow a community peer-host selected content for outside public consumption

 PLAN users receive:
 - A responsive, engaging, animated, and spatially-aware GUI
 - A first-class input and display device experience
 - Full horsepower of the user's device/workstation
-- Full data ownership and control
+- Complete data ownership and control

 How is PLAN implemented?
-- [Unity](https://unity3d.com) 3D engine with (C# & .NET Core)
+- User client written in [Unity](https://unity3d.com) 3D engine (C# and .NET Core)
+- Peer-to-peer backend node/daemon written in [Go](https://golang.org)
+- Channels are identified and interpreted via self-describing meta data
+- Access control implemented using channels; each channel is a child of some other channel, up to a root.
 - Local file system caching and partial network resilience to enable offline work
-- Front end written in [Unity](https://unity3d.com) (C# & .NET Core)
-- Back end node/daemon ("pnode") written in [Go](https://golang.org)
-- Channels are identified and handled by self-describing meta data.
-- Access control implemented using channels; each channel is a child of some other channel, ultimately up to a root.

 ## Architecture Synopsis